 Whilst Christmas is usually given over to family gatherings and the New Year to those with lots of friends, if you are looking for a last minute Christmas break in Italy visiting during the festive season you don't need to worry about being left out cold in the side lines.
 The Italians natural warm hospitality and natural penchant for fitting more around a table and still ensuring all have plenty to eat with ensure you return home with fond memories.

-The best deals at the time of writing - beginning of December - can currently be found on HotelsCombined who are offering up to 80% off of bookings.
-If you haven't visited their web site before, although you'll find nearly every hotel there is in Italy listed, you'll also find farmhouses, apartments and bed and breakfast accommodation.
-Click on the banner below to check-out the latest offers.
+The best deals at the time of writing - beginning of December - can currently be found on the Booking.com.
+If you haven't visited their web site before, although you'll find nearly every hotel there is in Italy listed, you'll also find villas, farmhouses, apartments and bed and breakfast accommodation.
+Browse the latest offers.

 The Christmas holidays in Italy are called "le vacanze Natalizie" and for Italian children they usually start at around the 22 of December of each year and run until just after the children's witch "La Befana" has visited on 6 January in the New Year.